 Salads use greens as the base and built artistically arranging components on the plate.
 A salad is determined by the greens selected.
 A salad can be made up of one type of lettuce or a combination of lettuces from different groups.
 Greens are grouped according to their flavor and/or texture.
-It is important to thoroughly clean the lettuce before use.
+It is important to properly clean the lettuce before use.
 To clean lettuce plunge in cold water, repeat as necessary with clean cold water.
 A salad spinner can be used to remove water, by removing water from the lettuce the dressing will cling evenly and the lettuce natural flavor will be exposed.

-Types of Salads:
+Types of Salads

-- Green: Mixture of leafy greens and other ingredients served with a dressing. - Composed: Salad that is attractively arranged consists of a base, body garnish and dressing. - Potato: Potatoes must be completely cooked.
-Salad can use creamy dressing or vinaigrette. - Pasta and Grain: Should be fully cooked.
+- Green- a mixture of leafy greens and other ingredients served with a dressing - Composed- a salad that is attractively arranged consists of a base, body garnish and dressing - Potato potatoes must be completely cooked.
+Salad can use creamy dressing or vinaigrette - Pasta and Grain- Should be fully cooked.
 Grains and pasta will continue to absorb after cooking.
-Taste before service, flavor is lost the longer it sits. - Legume: Beans should be cooked till tender.
+Taste before service, flavor is lost the longer it sits. - Legume- Beans should be cooked till tender.
 If being chilled after cooking, beans should be overcooked to ensure a creamy texture.
-Acid in a salad will make the beans become tough.

-- Vegetable: Salad that is primarily made of vegetables. - Fruit: Salad that is primarily made of fruits. - Warm: Known as a salade tiede; is made by tossing the salad ingredients in a warm dressing, working over medium-to-low heat.
+Acid in a salad will make the beans become tough. - Vegetable- is a salad that is primarily made of vegetables - Fruit- is a salad that is primarily made of fruits - Warm- known as a salade tiede-is made by tossing the salad ingredients in a warm dressing, working over medium-to-low heat.

-Components of a Salad - Base, Body, Garnish, and Dressing.
+Components of a Salad-base, body, garnish, dressing

-- Base: Layer of greens that line the plate on which the salad will be served, can cupped or shaped. - Body: Main ingredient; it can be greens or added items like chicken or fruits and vegetables. - Dressing: Should complement rather than mask the flavors in the salad, the type should be based on the delicacy of the greens, light dressings for the delicate greens and more robust dressings for the stronger flavored greens. - Garnish: Added for color, texture, and flavor.
-It should complement and balance the flavor.
+- Base- a layer of greens that line the plate on which the salad will be served, can cupped or shaped - Body- the main ingredient; it can be greens or added items like chicken or fruits and vegetables - Garnish-is added for color, texture and flavor.
+It should complement and balance the flavor - Dressing-should complement rather than mask the flavors in the salad, the type should be based on the delicacy of the greens, light dressings for the delicate greens and more robust dressings for the stronger flavored greens.